ibm-cloud-docs/virtual-servers/vsi_about_suspend.md

     * Memory
     * Variable compute

-For suspend billing to work properly, your instance must meet the preceding requirements and you must specify a profile (also known as flavor).
+For suspend billing to work properly, your instance must meet the preceding requirements and you must specify a profile.
 {:important}

 You can use the suspend billing feature as a faster alternative to provisioning and reclaiming a virtual server instance.